Tonku/elliptic_text/README.md

         // Draw your text at the bottom of the ellipse.
         perimiterAlignment: EllipticText_PerimiterAlignment.bottom,

-        // Offset your text by -5 pixels.
+        // Offset your text by -5 pixels along perimiter.
         offset: -5.0,

         // Ensure the bottom of your text faces away from the centre of the